kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 ```

 Name your new project `iris-databricks` for consistency with the rest of this guide.
 This command creates a new Kedro project using the `databricks-iris` starter template.

+### Create a GitHub repository

+Now you should [create a new repository in GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) using the official guide.
+Keep the repository private and don't commit to it yet.
+For consistency with the rest of this guide, name your GitHub repository `iris-databricks`.

 ### Create a GitHub personal access token